DoubleStyx/Renderide/README.md

 ## Configuration

-Renderide reads its settings from a TOML file discovered (or created) at startup, with overrides from `RENDERIDE_*` environment variables.
+Renderide reads its settings from a TOML file discovered (or created) at startup.
 The runtime watches the file and applies most changes without a restart, and the in-renderer ImGui overlay edits the same settings.

 The full schema lives next to the loader in [`crates/renderide/src/config`](crates/renderide/src/config).